 United States and ChinaBack in March when the coronavirus pandemic hit many countries globally, it caused a surge in consumer spending in China and the United States, with a high share of consumers stockpiling food.
 In the United States, general merchandisers or multi-purpose outlets like Walmart and Target have gained the most, with dollars sales of consumer packaged goods increasing 10 percent relative to the year before.
-Consumers are increasingly worried about going to retail spaces, where they could contract the airborne virus.
-As such, over 47 percent of consumers have reduced their day-to-day in-store spending, and over twenty percent of respondents in the United States said that their frequency of purchasing goods online had increased during this time.
+In 2021, the outstanding growth of grocery retailers slowed down, while wholesale clubs and discount stores reported the highest spending growth compared to the pre-COVID period, unlike department stores.

 For further information about the coronavirus (COVID-19) pandemic, please visit our dedicated Facts and Figures page.